 It is crucial to find out why the customer left you but you also need to establish a connection with them before trying to sell to them again.
 Was it something you said?
 Something you did?
 Perhaps it was them and not you.
 Still, they may have gone, but that doesn't mean your relationship has to be over for ever.
 There's always a chance you can get them back.

 Issues around your customer service can arise leaving your customers unhappy.
 It's naive to think everything will run smoothly all the time, even with the best intentions and the best staff training.
 Let's face it, everyone, including you, can have an off day.

-On average, most companies will lose between 10 and 40% of their customers.
+On average, most companies will lose between 10% and 40% of their customers every year.
 These are people who have walked away and may never return, and many companies don't even bother to find out why.
-The problem is, when you lose customers, you have to go out and find new ones to replace them - and that's costly and time-consuming.
+The problem is, when you lose customers, you have to go out and find new ones to replace them - and that can be costly and time-consuming.

 If you're still not quite convinced that it's worth the hassle of contacting people who won't necessarily make it easy for you, then consider this: the cost of winning back an old customer is far, far less than acquiring a new one.
 Economically it just makes sense.

 You may discover that customers are dissatisfied with the customer service they received from you before or have found a better deal elsewhere.
 You might be able to show them you have revised your customer service policy or are now offering enticing discounts.
 Discounts, vouchers and loyalty cards are all great ways to get people back on side and will give you a second chance to secure their business and prove your worth.

 Asking people what they want and giving your personal assurance that you can make it happen may seem obvious, but you can't afford to underestimate its impact.
 Remember that in their absence these customers may well have become loyal to another company.
 You'll need to give them a tangible incentive to come back to you.
 However, be careful not to alienate existing customers by offering better deals to lapsed customers or new ones.
 Creating loyal customers should be your main focus.